 If you have concerns about potential fire code or health violations involving your off-campus accommodations, contact the local Public Health Unit.

-Municipalities have by-law enforcement system in place to ensure public safety and maintain property standards.
+Municipalities have a by-law enforcement system to ensure public safety and maintain property standards.
 Residents can submit complaints about property standards, noise, business operations, and more.
 Municipalities also follow the Building Code Act, which includes regulations on construction, demolition, permits, and inspections to ensure safety and compliance.

-If you have specific concerns or need to report a violation, you can contact the local by-law enforcement office or submit a complaint through the city’s official channels.
+If you have specific concerns or need to report a violation, contact the local by-law enforcement office or submit a complaint through the city’s official channels.

 Disclaimer: Northern College is not responsible or liable for any contact or content resulting from the disclosure or response to an email address or any personal information.
 The College does not accept responsibility for housing arrangements made by individuals using this site.